 3. Bee poop nearly caused a Cold War confrontation

-In the 1980s, "yellow rain" -- tiny splotches of yellow found on jungle foliage in Laos and Cambodia -- were thought to be the residue of chemical weapons.
+In the 1980s, “yellow rain” — tiny splotches of yellow found on jungle foliage in Laos and Cambodia — was thought to be the residue of chemical weapons.
 Refugees said that the yellow rain caused illness and death.
 The allegations prompted the United States to accuse what was then the Soviet Union and its allies of chemical warfare.

 Bee experts later found that the yellow dots were excretions by massive swarms of wild honeybees.

 Plants produce dazzling flowers laden with nectar to attract pollinators, but what’s an impatient, hungry bumblebee to do when those flowers haven’t yet bloomed?

 When pollen is scarce, bumblebees damaged tomato and mustard plant leaves in a unique way that resulted in the plant flowering up to 30 days earlier than unnibbled plants, scientists in Switzerland and France found.